Berkshire Hathaway HomeServices Verani Realty

 John Buccelli

 John is a native Somerville resident and has been a dedicated a real estate sales professional for nearly thirty years.
-As a strong well respected businessman and former owner of Prudential Buccelli Real Estate, he was thrilled to merge with the Berkshire Hathaway HomeServices Verani brand to expand the global outreach and name recognition for his clients.
+As a strong well respected businessman and former owner of Prudential Buccelli Real Estate, he was thrilled to merge with the Berkshire Hathaway HomeServices Verani Realty brand to expand the global outreach and name recognition for his clients.
 He has a forward thinking approach, embraces innovation and focuses on all resources to assist his clients.
 His diverse experience includes residential, commercial, investment land.
 His experience enables him to understand the challenges of the fluctuations in the real estate industry.
 John is focused on time tested principles that he has learned on how to produce results and he knows how to respond to the market.
 He has been involved in thousands of real estate transactions in his long career.
 Since all real estate is local, he is the area expert!